robertrussell22/VEP-MIDI-AutoMate/README.md

 ## Privacy and safety
 - _VEP MIDI AutoMate_ does not use the network or upload files.
-- _VEP MIDI AutoMate_ programmatically controls your mouse and keyboard; don't use your device while it runs.
+- _VEP MIDI AutoMate_ programmatically controls your mouse and keyboard; don't use your device while it runs, except to press Ctrl+F12 to halt.

 ## License
 Copyright © Robert Russell.